AskiiDev/MMRAccumulator/README.md

 ## How does an MMR work?

-Merkle Mountain Range is essentially a forest of perfect binary trees.
+A Merkle Mountain Range is essentially a forest of perfect binary trees.
 When you add elements:

 1. Each element becomes a leaf node (tree of size 1)
 2. Adjacent trees of the same size merge into a larger tree